LGBTQ rights in Nebraska: Sports

 The Nebraska School Activities Association policies require transgender students wishing to participate in athletics to show evidence-based of both hormone replacement therapy and/or sex reassignment surgery.

-In June 2025, the Governor of Nebraska signed an "extensive and comprehensive female protection in sports bill" into law, Legislative Bill 89, that formally passed the unicameral Nebraska Legislature by a two-thirds majority that completed enactment - this would explicitly ban transgender athletes from any sports within Nebraska.
+In June 2025, the Governor of Nebraska Jim Pillen signed an "extensive and comprehensive female protection in sports bill" into law, Legislative Bill 89, that formally passed the unicameral Nebraska Legislature by a two-thirds majority that completed enactment - this would explicitly ban transgender athletes from any sports within Nebraska.
 The news magazine LGBTQ Nation identified 10 transgender athletes directly effected by the enacted legislation.

 Gender-affirming healthcare ban on children

 In May 2023, a bill passed the Nebraska Legislature by a vote of 33–15 after "numerous filibusters and delays" to legally ban gender-affirming healthcare on individuals under the age of 19 being minors (similar to Alabama).
 Originally a single bill on gender-affirming healthcare was introduced then failed, because of an ongoing filibuster and delay by Democrats - but then was immediately "attached and paper-cliped to another bill on abortion" later on when several Democrats didn't show up for work and the GOP "seeing the opportunity to pass along" legislation by force.
-The Governor of Nebraska signed the bill into law, effective immediately.
+The Governor of Nebraska Jim Pillen signed the bill into law, effective immediately.
 A lawsuit has been filed to try and "invalidate the law".
 The bill enacted potentially violates the "one subject per rule by the Legislature", because it was papercliped onto an abortion bill for political purposes straight after a filibuster - if found unconstitutional, the law would be automatically "null and void".
 In July 2024, the Nebraska Supreme Court by a vote of 6-1 upheld the recently implemented legislation.